 Canine Good Citizen (CGC)

-Our 10 week CGC classes will commence on (2020 Terms TBC), dogs must have passed CGC Basic or an Introductory Obedience Course to be eligible to take part in the course.
+Dogs must have passed Basic or an Introductory Obedience Course to be eligible to take part in the course.

 The purpose of the Black Hawk Canine Good Citizen™ Test is to ensure that our favourite companion, the dog, can be a respected member of the community because it is trained and conditioned to act with good manners in the home, in public, and in the presence of other dogs.